 HCH Clinicians’ Network

 The Health Care for the Homeless Clinicians’ Network is the nation’s leading membership organization that connects hands-on providers from many disciplines who are committed to improving the health and quality of life of our homeless neighbors.
-The HCH Clinicians’ Network fosters networking and professional growth among a diverse membership composed of nurses, physicians, social workers, nurse practitioners, physician assistants, outreach workers, case managers, substance abuse counselors, mental health therapists, dentists, pharmacists, psychologists, and students.
+The HCH Clinicians’ Network fosters networking and professional growth among a diverse membership comprised of nurses, physicians, social workers, nurse practitioners, physician assistants, outreach workers, case managers, substance abuse counselors, mental health therapists, dentists, pharmacists, psychologists, and students.

 The Clinicians’ Network provides a forum for its members to share the latest information and research, review and make recommendations about clinical practice, and network with peers.
 It provides valuable resources that can help you excel in your work.
 The network’s educational offerings and communications will connect you to the best practitioners and models of care.